Updated: Jun 9

 In particular, GVP-VI's Appendix 2 presents guidelines for conducting medical literature monitoring for pharmacovigilance that ensure compliant and auditable processes.

-biologit MLM-AI is a literature monitoring tool designed from the ground up pharmacovigilance teams' productivity and compliance needs in mind.
+biologit MLM-AI is a literature monitoring platform designed for the productivity and compliance needs of pharmacovigilance teams.
 In this article, we show how we meet GVP-VI guidelines and offer a single, easy-to-use, and compliant tool for pharmacovigilance literature screening processes.

 Let’s review the sections of GVP-VI Appendix 2 relevant to medical literature monitoring and how they map to biologit MLM-AI features: